Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Experiments and Results

 \subsection{Attack Efficiency}

-As shown in the Eq.~\eqref{eq:attack}, the computational cost of spectral attacks is highly dependent on the trigger size.
-And we further report the computational cost of different spectral attacks (with a batch size of 64 during the inference stage) in Table~\ref{tab:computational cost}.
+Eq.~\eqref{eq:attack} shows that the computational cost of spectral attacks is highly dependent on the trigger size.
+We further report the computational cost of different spectral attacks in Table~\ref{tab:computational_cost}.
+The MFLOPs are obtained by profiling the complete trigger-injection pipeline implemented in their official code during inference with a batch size of 64, rather than by estimating only the nominal trigger tensor size.
 The prior spectral attack IBAPC uses a large trigger of size $\xi^{\text{IBAPC}} \in \mathbb{R}^{1024 \times 3}$, resulting in a substantial computational cost of 939.72 MFLOPs, which severely hinders its efficiency and practicality for deployment.
-In contrast, although our proposed SPBA perturbs an average of 452 points, which account for 44\% of the sample, our patch-based spectral trigger is much smaller ($\xi^{SPBA} \in \mathbb{R}^{32 \times 3}$).
-The computational cost of SPBA is only 14.74 MFLOPs, which is comparable to that of a single fully connected layer.
-Furthermore, similar to IBAPC, we construct a sample-based spectral trigger using the FPS algorithm (denoted as FPSP, $\in \mathbb{R}^{452 \times 3}$) that perturbs the same number of points as SPBA.
-However, it significantly increases the computational cost by a factor of 11.54 compared to our patch-based trigger.
-Moreover, it results in weaker attack performance (shown in Table~\ref{tab:select2}), highlighting the advantage of our patch-wise design.
-These results demonstrate the efficiency and effectiveness of our proposed patch-wise spectral trigger.
+In contrast, although our proposed SPBA perturbs an average of 452 points, which accounts for 44\% of the sample, our patch-based spectral trigger is much smaller ($\xi^{SPBA} \in \mathbb{R}^{32 \times 3}$).
+The measured computational cost of SPBA is only 14.74 MFLOPs, which is comparable to that of a single fully connected layer.

+For a fairer same-scale reference, an FPS-based sample-wise spectral trigger (FPSP, $\in \mathbb{R}^{452 \times 3}$) is also constructed to perturb approximately the same number of points as SPBA.
+Even under this matched perturbation budget, FPSP is 11.54$\times$ more expensive than SPBA and performs worse in Table~\ref{tab:select2}.
+These results indicate that the efficiency gain comes from the local trigger design rather than simply from perturbing fewer points.